Web3-Pi/docs/docs/setup/single-mode/software-setup.md

 ![Final screen](../img/single/w3p-inserting.png){ width=700px }

-Stop Web3 Pi Imager at this step and now we will start assembling the device.
+Keep Web3 Pi Imager open at this step and now we will start assembling the device.
 We will come back to this step after we finish assembling.